ctrlok/editors/Knowledge Databases/Why feature matter/Why native matter.md

 [[Craft]] (local files mode, 100,000 blocks) ~300mb [[Obsidian]] ~900mb

-Also, because Electron apps need to render all elements as HTML/CSS/JS — they consuming a lot of your graphic card resources.
+Also, because Electron apps need to render all elements as HTML/CSS/JS — it consuming a lot of your graphic card resources.
 It slows down your laptop/phone and uses more battery.

 Some Electron apps developers did a colossal job of making their application fast (like [[Obsidian]] - great job!).
 Still, usually, Electron apps are slower and have a measurable delay for navigating through notes and other elements.

-# Phone experience
+## Phone experience

 Electron application feels even worse on your iOS — because of UI inconsistency and limited phone resources.

 Also, native developers tend to follow guidelines and best practices because they are using elements prepared by Apple.
-While Electron developers need to invent everything by themselves.
+At the same time, Electron developers need to invent everything by themselves.

 The result is an experience like this ([[Obsidian]] mobile):

 [[obsidian-mobile.mp4]]

-# Conlusion
+## Conclusion

 Native apps are intuitive, look better, feel better, faster, consume fewer resources, contain fewer UI bugs, are more automatable, share the same design language, and have similar UX experiences.